Summer Abbey Gardens Emily Fae 1500x390

 43. See how many birds you can spot in the aviary at the Abbey Gardens, the 9th most visited free attraction in England!

-44. Back for it’s 32nd year, the East Anglian Beer & Cider Festival will take place in the beautiful cathedral.
-Boasting over 250 real ales and 40 ciders, food stalls and a sound stage, there’s something for everyone at this bustling festival.
+45. Back for its 33rd year, the East Anglian Beer & Cider Festival will take place in the beautiful cathedral.
+Boasting over 250 real ales and 40 ciders, food stalls and a sound stage; it’s time to eat, drink and be merry!

 Kentwell Hall's Magic Weekend

-47. Discover Bury St Edmunds' best cocktail bars on the Bury St Edmunds Cocktail Trail!
+47. Discover Bury St Edmunds' best ales on the Bury St Edmund’s Ale trail - Cheers!

 49. See behind the scenes at Theatre Royal Bury St Edmunds on a Theatre Tour- a vibrant 200-year-old theatre and the last remaining working Regency playhouse in the country.
 Step on up and into the spotlight where the likes of Ian McKellan CBE, Dame Judi Dench DBE, Sir Peter Hall CBE and many more have gone before you.
 You’ll even get to tread the boards yourself!

-52. Enjoy a fabulous evening of drag, lip-syncing, live singing, games and pure chaos at ‘Now that’s what I call Drag!’ at The Hunter Club in Bury St Edmunds.
+52. Enjoy a fabulous evening of Jazz with Embraceable Ella, a fantastic tribute to Ella Fitzgerald at The Hunter Club in Bury St Edmunds.

 Red Rooster Festival